Barabrad/BB-DAQ/README.md

     * This library is built-in, so you should not need to install anything

 ### Warning
+This script does not replicate all of the features of PLX-DAQ!
+This script was originally made to read data serially from an Arduino (see [**Appendix B**](README.md#appendix-b-arduino-code) for the specific Arduino file), plot the data, and write to Excel.
+Replications for commands like "RESETTIMER" and "CLEARDATA" were added over a year later as an afterthought.

 Also, I am using a Mac, so the path slashes in the tutorial are different from those for Windows: "/" versus "\\" (the script accounts for this difference, but the tutorial does not).
     * Note that Python's `os.path.normpath()` will correct "/" to "\\" on Windows, but will not correct "\\" to "/" on Mac.